 Family Document: Passports, Social Security cards, birth certificates, and wills.

-One of the most important factors to consider in filing for divorce from a narcissist is to have a team around you (i.e., lawyer and therapist) that understands narcissism and the fact that people with narcissistic traits do not react the way many other people do in a divorce situation.
+One of the most important factors to consider in divorcing a narcissist is to have a team around you (i.e., lawyer and therapist) that understands narcissism and the fact that people with narcissistic traits do not react the way many other people do in a divorce situation.
 The approach that many lawyers take that, “This is always the way we do it…” does not work when the opposing party has narcissistic traits.
 With a plan and the understanding of an informed support team, you will move through this process of a divorce with confidence one measured step at a time.